 Role of Governance Committee and specified in their Terms of Reference within the Constitution.
-Assurance and effective accountability findings from which were used in 2017 to inform further improvement work.
-A re- visit took place in late January and early February 2018.
-Overall the Peer Review Team found that the Council had made some progress in taking forward a number of the recommendations that the peer review team made in 2017 including the Ian and Report sit. about the issues centred on the work of the Improvement Reference Group 2018/19 - Internal Audit reviews identified issues in regard to the apparent circumvention of the Council's Financial Procedure Rules 2019/20 Robust financial management procedures have been implemented and whilst there have been 3 different S151 Officers there has been a consistent approach by those officers which has improved controls and management in that area.
-A number of services are delivered by third party providers, there
+Assurance and effective accountability The Council were subject to a Corporate Peer challenge in March 2017, the findings from which were used in 2017 to inform further improvement work.
+A revisit took place in late January and early February 2018.
+Overall the Peer Review Team found that the Council had made some progress in taking forward a number of the recommendations that the peer review team made in 2017, including the establishment of an Improvement Reference Group, the recruitment of a new Chief Executive and a new organisational structure, albeit that implementation of this was still in the early stages at that point.
+There was considerable member engagement in 2018/19 in developing a Corporate Plan for the borough.
+The work of the Improvement Reference Group was brought to an end.
+The Council though remains fully committed to improving further our governance arrangements wherever possible.
+There was considerable consultation and member engagement in developing the new Corporate Plan for the borough following the change of administration after the elections in May 2019 All recommended corrective action by either External or Internal Audit is implemented.
+Assurance reports are presented to Governance Committee summarising the Council's performance in implementing recommendations.
+Peer review findings and improvement plan and Report from 2018 re-visit.
+AGS All recommendations are tracked through Internal Audit follow up processes and progress reported to Governance Committee -An External Peer review of compliance with PSIAS standards was undertaken in 2018 and reported to Governance Committee.
+Comments have already been made - and will be made further on - about the issues centred on the work of the Improvement Reference Group 2018/19 - Internal Audit reviews identified issues in regard to the apparent circumvention of the Council's Financial Procedure Rules 2019/20 Robust financial management procedures have been implemented and whilst there have been 3 different S151 Officers there has been a consistent approach by those officers which has improved controls and management in that area.
+A number of services are delivered by third party providers, there have been issues identified in a specific contract that could have resulted in significant financial loss to the Council.
+These issues highlighted a number of concerns in relation to contract management, effective delivery of the service and what assurance the Council has that the services delivered are still being delivered effectively, efficiently and economically.
+Third parties must provide assurance statements where appropriate.